Stephen V. Cole: Career

-Stephen V. Cole took ROTC from 1971-1975 but the Army chose not to offer him an active duty slot and was placed in the inactive reserves, never attending Officer Basic Course (OBC).
+Stephen V. Cole took ROTC from 1971 to 1975 but the Army chose not to offer him an active duty slot and was placed in the inactive reserves, never attending Officer Basic Course (OBC).
 He has made claim to have taken US Army Command & General Staff School (a master's degree in military science) through the Army Reserve and the influence of his father, a serving Colonel in the U.S. Army at the time.
-He wrote and published the military intelligence newsletter For Your Eyes Only from 1983-1999.
+He wrote and published the military intelligence newsletter For Your Eyes Only from 1983 to 1999.
 He was a consultant to the military and DIA during this time.
 He has written over 200 articles on military affairs for several magazines.

 As the Pocket Games line ended in 1983, Cole left Task Force Games and formed the new company Amarillo Design Bureau, which would be his design house for more Star Fleet Battles products.
 Through the Amarillo Design Bureau, Cole continued to support Star Fleet Battles heavily.
 After Task Force Games was sold to John Olsen in April 1990, Olsen relocated the company back to Amarillo so that they could better coordinate with Cole.
 Task Force Games refocused on Star Fleet Battles beginning with Cole's Star Fleet Battles Captain's Edition Basic Set in 1990.
 Cole took over publishing Star Fleet Battles in 1999, and in the process made Amarillo Design Bureau into a corporation.
 Star Fleet Battles continues to be published by Amarillo Design Bureau and was inducted into the Academy of Adventure Gaming, Arts, & Design Hall of Fame in 2005 where they stated that "Star Fleet Battles literally defined the genre of spaceship combat games in the early 1980s, and was the first game that combined a major license with 'high re-playability'."

 Cole was previously a contributor to StrategyPage that "provides quick, easy access to what is going on in military affairs."